RUC-NLPIR/FlashRAG/README.md

 #### Build your own pipeline

 Sometimes you may need to implement more complex RAG process, and you can build your own pipeline to implement it.
-Please first understand the input and output forms of the components you need to use from our [documentation](./docs/basic_usage.md).

 You just need to inherit `BasicPipeline`, initialize the components you need, and complete the `run` function.

 ```python